johsteffens/tbman/README.md

 ## Potential downsides

 ### Preallocations
-Tbman preallocates and returns memory system memory in larger chunks to offload the system.
+Tbman preallocates and returns system memory in larger chunks to offload the system.
 That means that the memory your application occupies at a given time is likely higher than if you use system functions directly.

 ### Memory slots with predefined size distribution
 Tbman organizes memory instances into slots with a predefined size distribution.
 If you allocate less than the closest fitting slot, the full slot-size is [granted to you](#anchor_granted_amount).
 If you do not need that extra amount, it is wasted.
 Tests have shown that in realistic situations this extra size tends to average around 20% of total memory usage.